 Her husband, Mohammed, had dreams of pursing a master’s degree in economics.
 Knowing his family would be resettled in two months time, he gave up a scholarship offered by the United Nations after spending a fortune obtaining documentation and college transcripts from Syria and Jordan.

-But days before departing to the land of freedom—a phrase they themselves used—the couple, who have a two-year-old toddler and another child on the way, received devastating news: They had been banned from entering the United States.
+But days before departing to the land of freedom—a phrase they themselves used—the couple, who have two small children, received devastating news: They had been banned from entering the United States.

 One of President Trump's first executive orders, issued on Jan.
 27, suspended the entire U.S. refugee resettlement program and barred citizens of seven predominantly Muslim countries from entry to the U.S. The order, issued to allow for a 120-day security review, was negated by an appeals court.
 The administration issued a new order, which has been blocked by a Hawaiian federal court.
 As this process plays out, people like Samah and Mohammed remain effectively stranded, their lives in limbo.